tmdautov/frontend-interview-cheatsheet/README.md

 ## Optimizations

 ### Accessibility

+What are some accessibility best practices?

 - Support keyboard navigation
 - Set focus on modals, popovers, alerts
 - Use correct HTML5 input types
-- Images should have alt descriptions
+- Images should have `alt` descriptions
 - Use the `lang` attribute on the html element
-- Use only one h1 tag per page
+- Use only one `h1` tag per page
 - Use a description with the title tag
 - Use `aria` landmarks where possible
 - Screen readers